cdepillabout/open-blog-posts/2021-12-10-dhallDirectoryToNix.md

 Implementing `dhallDirectoryToNix` happened in a few stages:

-1. Add functionality to the `dhall-to-nixpkgs` tool that uses fixed-output derivations for building Dhall packages.
+1. Add functionality to the `dhall-to-nixpkgs` tool so that it can use fixed-output derivations for building Dhall packages.
 2. The above change relies on a `buildDhallUrl` Nix function, so get that in Nixpkgs.